yewstack/yew/website/docs/advanced-topics/server-side-rendering.md

 wants to fetch some data during rendering?

-In the past, there's no mechanism for Yew to detect whether a component is still fetching data or ready.
+In the past, there's no mechanism for Yew to detect whether a component is still fetching data.
 The data fetching client is responsible to implement a solution to detect what's being requested during initial render and triggers a second render after requests are fulfilled.
 The server repeats this process until no more pending requests are added during a render before returning a response.